petrakol/blockxpand-icp/README.md

 ## DEX configuration

 Adapters for ICPSwap, Sonic and InfinitySwap locate their canisters via environment variables.
-Fallback IDs are defined in `config/ledgers.toml` so a fresh checkout without any variables still returns data.
-Run `scripts/fetch_env.sh` to populate the variables from the public SNS
+Fallback IDs and controller checksums are defined in `config/ledgers.toml` so a fresh checkout without any variables still returns data.
+Run `scripts/fetch_env.sh` to populate the variables from the public SNS registry.
+On startup a banner logs whether an environment variable overrides the file value and each ID is sanity-checked against the canister controller:
-registry:

 - `ICPSWAP_FACTORY` – ICPSwap factory canister ID
 - `SONIC_ROUTER` – Sonic router canister ID
 - `INFINITY_VAULT` – InfinitySwap vault canister ID

 When any of these are unset a warning is logged and the fallback from `ledgers.toml` is used.
-Integration tests set them automatically for the local environment.
+The file is watched for changes so updated IDs take effect without redeploying.
+Integration tests set the variables automatically for the local environment.

 ## Deployment